 Upon the completion of 22 years of continuous service, you will receive a monthly benefit of 80% of your average monthly earnings.
 The maximum Normal Retirement benefit payable is 80% of your average monthly earnings.

-Benefit if Not Eligible to Retire on September 30, 2011
+Benefit if Hired After September 30, 2011

-If you were not eligible to retire on September 30, 2011, you will receive a monthly benefit based on the sum of your frozen accrued benefit as of that date plus a benefit for your service on and after October 1, 2011.
+If you were hired after September 30, 2011, you will receive a monthly benefit based on the following formula.